Young Funeral Directors

 - Only one candidate nomination per submission form.

 We suggest you draft your answers in a Word document before submitting your nomination online.
-For your convenience the nomination questions are listed below:
+For your convenience, the nomination questions are listed below and we ask that each response is 150 words or less:

-Should you have questions or prefer an alternate submission method, please contact OFDA Committee Staff liaison, Amy L. Baucher at AmyB@ofdaonline.org.
+Should you have questions or prefer an alternate submission method, please contact OFDA Committee Staff liaison, Andrew Allman at firstname.lastname@example.org

 Rules of Procedure and Operation

-Nominations for the Distinguished Service Award will be made to OFDA by colleagues, mentors, managers or supervisors of nominees.
+Nominations for the Distinguished Service Award can be made to OFDA by colleagues, mentors, managers or supervisors of nominees.
 Award winner is selected by members of the following:

 - OFDA Young Funeral Directors Committee